Parchive/par2cmdline/README.md

 par2cmdline is a program for creating and using PAR2 files to detect damage in data files and repair them if necessary.
 It can be used with any kind of file.

-##Why is par 2.0 better than par 1.0?
+##Why is PAR 2.0 better than PAR 1.0?

  * It is not necessary to split a single large file into many equal-sized small files (although you can still do so if you wish).